Key Takeaways

 - Target: Target has masterfully positioned its physical stores as fulfillment hubs, fulfilling the vast majority of its digital orders through its stores via BOPIS, curbside pickup, and local delivery.

-- Sephora: Sephora’s app bridges the physical and digital divide seamlessly.
+- Sephora: Sephora’s app bridges the physical and digital divide.
 In-store associates can access a shopper’s “Beauty Insider” profile, view past purchases, and add in-store consultations directly to the customer’s digital account.

 Emerging Trends: Unified Commerce, Video Commerce, and What Comes Next